openaq/openaq-lcs-fetch/README.md

 ### Provider Script

-The second step is to add a new provider script to the `fetcher/lib/providers` directory.
+The second step is to add a new provider script to the `fetcher/providers` directory.

-The script here should expose a function named `processor` and should pass `SensorSystem` & `Measures` objects to the `Providers` class.
+The script here should expose a function named `processor`.
+This function should pass `SensorSystem` & `Measures` objects to the `Providers` class.

 The script below is a basic example of a new source: